Updating Permission Sets and Sharing Rules for Guest Users Follow

 After filling in steps 1-5, click “Save”.

-Repeat the creation of sharing rules for each of the “Listings”, “Property”, and “Setting” objects.
-“Linked Listings” and “Property Media” will inherit their sharing settings from their parent objects, ”Listings” and “Property”, respectively.
+Important!
+Repeat the creation of sharing rules for each of the “Listings”, “Property”, "User", and “Setting” objects.
+“Linked Listings” and “Property Media” will inherit their sharing settings from their parent objects, ”Listings” "Property", and “User”, respectively.

 Step 3 of 3: Assign the Guest User a New Permission Set